AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit1.md

 **weightOnJupiter = weightOnJupiter / earthGravity * jupiterGravity**

 ```
-**Using the chart below, create a program called GalaxyWeight that outputs information of the users weight
+**Using the chart below, create a program called GalaxyWeight that outputs information of the user's weight
-on three different planets and takes the average of those weights.
+on four different planets and takes the average of those weights.
 You will use the <i>scanner class</i> for
 this assignment.**

 | Planet | Acceleration Due to Gravity (m/sec^2) |